jonathan-marsan/active-users-sample-code/doc/table-descriptions.md

 * Dataset that shows the monthly churn rate

 Calculation:
-((total active users from previous month start) - (total active users from previous month that churned at current month start))/(total active users from previous month start)
+((total active users from previous month start) - (total active users from previous month that churned or are inactive at current month start))/(total active users from previous month start)